cure53/DOMPurify/demos/README.md

 ### Basic Demo [Link](basic-demo.html)

 This is the most basic of all demos.
 It shows how you user DOMPurify and that's it.
 No configuration, no hooks, no extras.
+Just DOMPurify running with default settings.

 This is the relevant code:
 ```javascript